Why a Construction Loan

 Taking Those First Steps

-The first step is an application so we can check on credit and your debt-to-income ratio.
+The first step is submitting an application for a Fast Mortgage Quote so we can check on credit and your debt-to-income ratio.
 At the application stage or soon after, we will request bids, plans, or estimates for the new home and from the contractors involved.
 You can’t plan for everything (and borrowers will often make changes during construction), but we try to limit complications by getting all this information ahead of time.

 Once you submit an application, you can look at acquiring the land if you do not already own it, and then start on the house plans, bids, and estimates from contractors.
 Do thorough research and get several bids to be sure you are getting what you expect at an appropriate price.
 Be sure to find a builder you not only trust, but can also communicate with well.